 1. Set Up Systems to Embrace Unconventional Work Hours

-With limited childcare options and rising mental health challenges, many employees need to work unconventional hours to sustain their physical and psychological health.
+With limited childcare options and rising mental health challenges, many employees need to work unconventional hours.

 While most companies have given their remote workers flexibility, many have failed to set up systems to support asynchronous work.
 This can be a significant stressor and productivity barrier due to unexpected delays in responses and outputs.